McMasterRS/lm_CO2025-DRI-Training-Materials/computational-notebook/computational-notebook.md

 ### Notebook to Minimal Computing Website

-Sometimes users may want to present and host their research findings on a static website.
-In our [Introduction to Minimal Computing learning module](https://mcmasterrs.github.io/lm_minimal-computing), we discussed the benefits of hosting and preserving a static website with minimal computational dependencies.
+Computational notebooks can be converted to a website for sharing and displaying its contents.
+The resulting static websites have minimal dependencies which result in simple, [minimal computing-style](https://mcmasterrs.github.io/lm_minimal-computing) websites that will operate well into the future with little or no changes (i.e. "durable"), and be operable by many users with minimal dependencies to be installed.

 While Syzygy and Pandoc support conversion to static HTML files, it does not offer a streamlined experience for deploying the notebook as a website.
 Hence, we will use [Quarto](https://quarto.org/) to export the notebook contents to a website.
 Follow the [system-specific installation instructions](https://quarto.org/docs/get-started/) to install Quarto.

 Back in Syzygy, select "File" under the tab menu, and you will see the option to download your notebook.
 Open the command prompt on your system and navigate to the directory containing the notebook.